Eastern Partnership Civil Society Forum

 In the year 2013, when Eurasia Partnership Foundation and we organized a seminar in Yerevan, which was dedicated to the international activities of Armenian non-governmental organizations, Armenian colleagues invited us to take part in the projects of Eastern Partnership.
 You can read on the website of Eastern Partnership Civil Society Forum (EaP CSF), that the Forum is aimed at ''consolidation of civil society in the countries of Eastern Partnership and also at the progress of cooperation and experience exchange between the organizations of civil society from countries-participants and EU''.
 The aim of Respect International is to build bridges between Western and Eastern Europe, so of course we decided to take an advice of our Armenian colleagues.
 According to the website, one of the aims for EaP CSF is protection of basic freedoms, human rights and principles of democracy.

 But some questions arise already in the beginning of the EaP CSF's work.
-On the website you can find, that ''Membership of the is open to all civil society organizations within the Partner countries and civil society organizations in EU member states that are active in the Partner countries''.
-Further, ''all organizations that have taken part in the event become Forum members''.
+On the website you can find, that ''Membership of the EaP CSF is open to all civil society organizations within the Partner countries and civil society organizations in EU member states that are active in the Partner countries''.
+Further, ''all organizations that have taken part in the annual Forum event become Forum members''.
 After rereading the text number of times you are starting to understand, that organizations, which didn't take part in annual general assemblies, can't be the members of EaP CSF.
 The Steering Committee of EaP

 CSF makes a decision what organization should be invited to annual assembly.
 For instance, for the 7th annual meeting of the Eastern Partnership Civil Society Forum which takes place in Kyiv, Ukraine, only 50 organizations from EU will be thoroughly checked and selected to take part to become the member of EaP CSF.
 One year ago Respect International sent in an application to take part in the 6th annual assembly, which took place in Batumi, Georgia, November 20-21, 2014.
 We wrote about our projects, which took place in Armenia and Georgia, about our wish to put the non-government organizations of Eastern Partnership wise to the experience of The Netherlands in the building of progressive civil society.
 We were refused.
 Moreover, there was a recommendation in the letter addressing many organizations at once to work actively with our National platform.
 We wrote the letter to the Steering Committee, in which we reminded them, there is no National platform in the Netherlands, and asked to invite our representative as an observer and we are ready to clear all expenses, which are needed to take part.
 There was no answer.
 A repeated letter left also without any reaction.